kubernetes/enhancements/keps/sig-storage/1472-storage-capacity-tracking/README.md

   communication issues with the API server.

-  The new flag in `CSIDriver` will be preserved when disabling the feature gate or when rolling back to a release older than 1.19. kube-scheduler will continue to do scheduling with capacity information until it also gets rolled back to a version without support for that or the feature is turned off for kube-scheduler.
+  The new flag in `CSIDriver` will be preserved when disabling the feature gate in the apiserver. kube-scheduler will continue to do scheduling with capacity information until it gets rolled back to a version without support for that or the feature is turned off for kube-scheduler.

+  The new flag is not preserved when rolling back to a release older than 1.19 where the flag did not exist yet.

 * **What happens if we reenable the feature if it was previously rolled back?**